Last updated: 2026-04-20

 Should You Buy the 2023 Chevrolet Blazer?

-The 2023 Chevrolet Blazer scores 78/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 78/100, the 2023 Chevrolet Blazer lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Third generation (reintroduced as Crossover).

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (7).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (7).
+An extended warranty is worth pricing out.

 Compared to the 2024 Chevrolet Blazer, which scored 8 points lower.
 See also the 2022 Chevrolet Blazer for an earlier comparison.